Where to Donate Unwanted Items Before You Move

 couple carrying a couch

-If you do not want to ship your bulky objects, you can always make a donation.
+If you do not want to ship your bulky objects, you can always make a donation

-Places Where You Can Donate Unwanted Items Like Eyewear
+Places Where You Can Donate Unwanted Items Like Eyewear and Books

 Glasses and eyewear are the things we do not usually think of when making donations, but since glasses are always in demand, you can give them away, too.
 Just don’t forget to clean them and bring their case.